Date of Award

 At both institutions, behaviors supported educational theories.
 The importance of signs as advanced organizers was shown where signs were removed at the bird exhibit at Lowry Park Zoo, with fewer visitors seeing the animals.
 Social interaction was noted at both zoos, with intra- and inter-group conversations observed.
 If naturalist intelligence is necessary to see animals, visitors run a continuum.
 Some are unable to see animals with signs and assistance from other visitors; others see animals with little difficulty.
 The importance of honing naturalist intelligence was best stated by a Lowry Park Zoo visitor who commented, "No one has ever shown me how to see animals."
 The potential for honing naturalist intelligence is the key finding of the study and should be considered as zoos work to connect their visitors with the creatures in their collections.

 Bryant, Martha, "Interpretive Signs Designed to Trigger Naturalist Intelligence at Two American Zoos" (2005).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 279.